-University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Nonequilibrium termodynamics NTD/16 Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: Per study period: 14s / 14s Course method: present Number of ECTS credits: 6 Recommended semester/trimester of the course: Course level: III.
-Prerequisities: Conditions for course completion: Independent work on the project, defense of the project and exam.
-Learning outcomes: PhD student will become familiar with the latest knowledge and approaches in the study of termodynamics and statistical mechanics.
-The student will be able to compute kinetic constants and derive kinetic equations which describe different biological processes.
-Brief outline of the course: Brownian motion and Langevin equation, reaction rates, kinetic models, linear respond theory, projective operators, nonlinear problems.
-Derivation of general master equation for some problems in biophysics.
-Recommended literature: 1.
-R.Zwanzig, Nonequilibrium Statistical Mechanics, Oxford University Press, 2001.
-Course language: Notes: Course assessment Total number of assessed students: 0 P N 0.0 0.0 Provides: RNDr.
-Michal Pudlák, CSc.
-Date of last modification: 15.03.2017
+University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Monograph in a renowned publishing house MONA/22 Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: distance, present Number of ECTS credits: 40 Recommended semester/trimester of the course: Course level: III.
+Prerequisities: Conditions for course completion: Co-author of a monograph in a renowned publishing house.
+Learning outcomes: By publishing a monograph in a renowned publishing house, the PhD student demonstrates a high level of ability to identify, evaluate, and apply correct scientific methods or research methodology.
+He demonstrates the ability to reflect on a scientific problem by using the latest approaches and applying them critically.
+He demonstrates the competence to use existing theories and concepts in an innovative way, as well as to generate new original scientific knowledge, which he can publish according to the highest qualitative and ethical standards of the field.
+The doctoral student demonstrates the ability to critically evaluate and respond to reviewers' suggestions, to finalize his own ideas.
+Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 0 abs n 0.0 0.0 Provides: Date of last modification: 08.11.2022